doctrine/dbal/UPGRADE.md

 # Upgrade to 3.5

+## Deprecated default PostgreSQL connection database.

+Relying on the DBAL connecting to the "postgres" database by default is deprecated.
+Unless you want to have the server determine the default database for the connection, specify the database name explicitly.

 ## Deprecated the "default_dbname" parameter of the wrapper `Connection`.

 The "default_dbname" parameter of the wrapper `Connection` has been deprecated.
 Use "dbname" instead.